rlee0525/DrAppointment/docs/README.md

   - Include section for receptionists
   - Include section for doctors
   - Survey/gauge interest in app at 5 doctor's practice
-  - Tabulate results and include in production README
 - Make user experience survey for user
   - Get 15 classmates to review
-  - Tabulate results and include in production README